dscorbett/duployan-font/README.md

 SOPU: small connected “3” is “șt” (ro) or “sh” (en)
 It seems to be a double U+1BC7B according to L2/10-202.

-CT&P: “A bref délai” (12e leçon) looks like A inside B R as if A x B R.

-CT&P 14e leçon distinguishes D x F with F on right from F on left.

 ## Extra characters used in Duployan